The dust around VoIP is starting to settle and best practices for making it work properly are taking shape. Distinct

 So how can you tell the various offerings apart, never mind if they are appropriate for your needs?

 Fortunately, with some disregard for the vendors striving to differentiate themselves, it is possible to lump most of the available solutions into two main categories.
-These categories may include some
+These categories may include some interesting variants but most approaches handily fit into them (with a few exceptions — more on those later).

 The two main technological approaches to VoIP performance assessment and monitoring include: